 01 of 05

 Taking a few minutes out of each day to hold and handle your bird can provide immense positive mental stimulation to your feathered friend.
 Handling your bird often also helps develop and maintain the bond that you have with your pet.
 Ask any bird owner—the happiest parrots are those who get to spend the most time with their people.

 02 of 05

 Much like young children, birds get bored playing with the same old toys after a while.
-Bird toys can be pricey, though, so many owners opt to keep a stash of several different types of toys and rotate different ones in and out of their bird's cage every couple of weeks.
+Bird toys can be pricey, though, so some owners opt to keep a stash of several different types of toys and rotate different ones in and out of their bird's cage every couple of weeks.
 This way, your bird will get to play with "new" toys every now and then, which will help keep him mentally occupied.
 Make a quick batch of homemade bird toys to offer even more variety to your feathered friend.

 03 of 05

 04 of 05

 Birds are naturally interested in different sounds and noises, so leaving a radio or television helps to keep them happy and comfortable while they are spending time in their cages.
-You can even log the types of music that your bird responds to the most or check out some of these popular songs about birds to make a custom playlist for your feathered friend.Continue to 5 of 5 below.
+You can even log the types of music that your bird responds to the most or check out some popular songs about birds to make a custom playlist for your feathered friend.Continue to 5 of 5 below.

 05 of 05